patrikx3/systemd-manager/README.md

 When you install, it will ask for ```root```, because install the dependencies with ```apt```.

-This is the install automatic:
+By now the install is automatic (not needed anymore, but these are the libs that the program uses):
 ```bash
 #you probably might need a c++11 if it is old,
 #for additional requirements check out .travis.yml